September 7, 2008

 The atomic nucleus

 For an element above hydrogen in the periodic table, the nucleus consists of a defining number of protons (Z) in a framework of neutrons (N).
 The “8-configuration” of the neutron is apparently stabilized if a proton aligns with one of the lobes.
-This may be due to the electric field topography of the proton.
+This may be due to the electric field topology of the proton.
 The opposite lobe is free to align with another proton and/or other neutron lobes.
 Thus, several neutrons can build a structure holding the protons.
 The positions of a proton in a neutron lobe may be restricted by the electric fields from other protons in the nucleus.
 Protons may therefore share different binding energies with their neutrons.

 In a stable nuclide, there must be sufficient framework (N) to prevent overlapping of the electric field vectors from the charged units (Z).
 On the other hand, if the ratio N:Z is too high there will not be enough protons to stabilize all the neutrons.
 A neutron will eventually fold onto itself and go through beta decay.
 A too large Z will destabilize the structure as the separate electric fields more frequently conflict each other, and thereby repel the protons.

 By accounting for nuclear spin and nuclear magnetic moment, and also fitting binding energy into the model, it should be possible to find likely configurations for any nuclide.
 Different configurations may correspond to alternative excitement states of the nucleus.
-The alpha particle (4He2+), for example, could be assumed to be in its lowest state when the two protons are sandwiched between the two neutrons.

 Conclusions